-4.12 Withdrawal and Dismissal
+4.13 Withdrawal and Dismissal

 A 30-day, paid, written notice is required when withdrawing a child for any reason.
 If the proper notice is given, any pre-paid and unused tuition will be refunded within thirty days of the withdrawal.
+Please keep in mind, tuition is not prorated on a daily basis.